-If you’ve noticed recent spikes in your water bill, water performance issues and spotting on your lawn, there’s a solid chance your underground pipes have been damaged in some way.
-Gradual pipe collapse or deterioration is common for dated plumbing systems, made of Orangeburg pipe, copper and clay.
+If you’ve noticed recent spikes in your water bill, water performance issues, and spotting on your lawn, there’s a solid chance your underground pipes have been damaged in some way.
+Gradual pipe collapse or deterioration is common for dated plumbing systems made of Orangeburg pipe, copper, or clay.

 What if the pipes under your property are fairly new?
 How is pipe damage possible for pipes installed within the last decade or two?
 Pipes can fall apart over more than just old age.
 If you’re experiencing pipe failure in otherwise healthy plumbing systems, there’s a good chance your pipes have succumbed to the elements.

-In this blog, we break down the various environmental factors that can put your underground pipe systems in trouble, as well as the innovative solutions for dealing with these damages.
+In this blog, we’ll break down the various environmental factors that can put your underground pipe systems in trouble, as well as the innovative solutions for dealing with these damages.

 Environmental Risks to Your Pipe System